epochlab/ARCHIVE/README.md

 ![alt text](https://github.com/epochlab/epoch/blob/main/sample.png)

 #### Inflation with boundary awareness.
-Abstract: *Development files used for the title image of EPOCH Laboratory.*
+Abstract: *The development file is an inflation solver which is aware of the locality of surrounding geometry.
+Every simulation step each node expands while taking account of intersections from neighbouring nodes.*

 ### Requirements

 - Both Linux and Windows are supported.
 Linux is recommended for performance and compatibility reasons.
 - 64-bit Python 3.7.9 installation.
-- SideFX Houdini
+- SideFX Houdini & Foundry Nuke